tivrfoa/java-benchmark-graalvm-vs-jvm-microservice/README.md

-The goal here is to compare Java vs Go: cpu, rss and performance.
+The initial goal of this repo was to compare GraalVM vs JVM for a simple microservice, regarding: startup time, cpu, rss and performance.

+I then also added Go to the mix.

   - [Why do that?](#why-do-that)
   - [Why compare against Go?](#why-compare-against-go)